Chapter 7 : Cats & Dogs

 "Uh… thanks for, you know--"

-"No problem, I guess you're just lucky I was there to rescue you," Sirius quipped, stopping to look at me.
-We'd reached the foot of the spiral staircase up to the Ravenclaw common room.
-His mouth was partially open so it looked as though he was going to say something else, but he didn't.
+"No problem," Sirius stopped and looked at me.
+We'd reached the foot of the spiral staircase up to the common room.
+His mouth was partially open so it looked as though he was going to say something, but he did not.

 "I'll, uhm… I'll see you," I wasn't quite sure if I should wave or shake his hand or what.
 He solved the dilemma by pulling me into a hug.